europeana/Labs/_posts/blog/2014-04-28-welcome-to-europena-labs.md

 ##API Documentation
 Once you have an idea and you want to start building your application, head to our comprehensive <a href="/api/" title="API Documentation">online documentation</a>.
 It covers both the REST API and Linked Open Data, with extensive examples illustrating methods, syntax, and responses.

-You can also use the <a href="/api/console/" title="API Concole"> to build and test anything from the simplest search to a complex query using facets such as dates, geotags and permissions.
+You can also use the <a href="/api/console/" title="API Console">API Console</a> to build and test anything from the simplest search to a complex query using facets such as dates, geotags and permissions.

 <a name="start"></a>
 ## Getting started